prebid/prebid.github.io/prebid-server/endpoints/openrtb2/amp.md

 999 UnknownErrorCode
 ```

-See the [/openrtb2/auction endpoint](/prebid-server/endpoints/openrtb2/auction.html) for a description of some common openRTB errors.
+See the [/openrtb2/auction endpoint](/prebid-server/endpoints/openrtb2/auction.html) for a description of some common OpenRTB errors.
 The following is a list of AMP specific errors that could be returned:

 {: .table .table-bordered .table-striped }
 | Task  | Code |  Message | Action  |